dearshrewdwit/web-server-log/README.md

 ## Testing

-Run `bundle exec rspec` to run the test suite
+1. Run `bundle exec rspec` to run the test suite

-Run `rubocop` to run the linter
+2. Run `bundle exec rubocop` to run the linter using this [set of rules](.rubocop.yml)

-After a test run,`open coverage/index.html` to see full test coverage report.
+3. After a test run,`open coverage/index.html` to see full test coverage report.

 ## Approach

+_This was fun!
+I spent about 4hours on it, noting down my approach and then documented my thoughts afterwards_

 The plan is to validate user input via the command line, read from the log file, passing each line to the set of sorts that are requested: ordered total and ordered total unique, then each sort then prints its own summary.
 I'll try to keep it as simple as possible, while keeping it easy to read & easy to change.